Argentine peso plunges after rightist who admires Trump comes first in primary vote

-BUENOS AIRES, Argentina (AP) — The Argentine peso plunged Monday after an anti-establishment candidate who admires former President Donald Trump came first in primary elections that will help determine the country’s next president.
+BUENOS AIRES, Argentina (AP) — The Argentine peso plunged Monday after a 52-year—old anti-establishment candidate who admires former President Donald Trump came first in primary elections that will help determine the country’s next president.

-Javier Milei rocked Argentina’s political establishment by receiving the biggest share of primary votes for presidential candidates in the October general election to decide who leads a nation battered by economic woes.
+Javier Milei rocked Argentina’s political establishment Sunday by receiving the biggest share of primary votes for presidential candidates in the October general election to determine who leads a nation battered by economic woes.

-Milei, 52, wants to replace the peso with the dollar, and says that Argentina’s Central Bank should be abolished.
-He has said that climate change is a lie and has characterized sex education as a ploy to destroy the family.
-He has also said that the sale of human organs should be legal.
+Milei wants to replace the peso with the dollar, and says that Argentina’s Central Bank should be abolished, and that he thinks that climate change is a lie.
+He has characterized sex education as a ploy to destroy the family, and has said that he believes that the sale of human organs should be legal.
+He also has said that it should be easier for Argentines to own handguns.

-Gun ownership is severely restricted in Argentina.
-Milei proposes the “deregulation of the legal market” for weapons and “the protection of its legitimate and responsible use by the citizens,” according to his party’s electoral platform.

-Argentina’s government decided to devalue the local currency by 20% early Monday morning after the surprising Sunday showing.
+Argentina’s government decided to devalue the local currency by 20% early Monday morning after the surprising showing that turned Argentina into the latest country where voters have chosen an outsider candidate to express anger against the status quo.
 Two mainstream political coalitions have traded power for a decade in Argentina.
-The country is now the latest where voters have picked an outsider candidate to express anger against the status quo.

 Operators were watching nervously Monday as the value of the peso also decreased in the parallel, or blue, market, dropping 12% by early afternoon.

-The drop in the value of the peso means that already-high inflation will accelerate, making getting to the end of the month even harder for ordinary people.

-“The more the dollar rises, the more expensive things become,” Marta Gisela Barrera, a 29-year-old urban recycler who has trouble buying enough food for her four children, said on Monday morning.
-“I don’t know what’s going to happen anymore.”

-Argentina requires that citizens vote, with a symbolic financial penalty for not voting, and 69 percent of the country’s 35 million voters went to the polls, each choosing candates for positions ranging from local councilman to president.
-It marked the lowest participation for presidential primaries since the current system was set up in 2009.
+Argentina requires that citizens vote, and 69 percent of the country’s 35 million voters went to the polls, each choosing candates for positions ranging from local councilman to president.

-The major parties had contested races to be its presidential candidate.
-Milei was uncontested, and got a few points more than the candidates of parties that have dominated Argentine politics.
+The major parties had contested races to be its presidential candiate.
+Millei was uncontested, and got a few points more than the candidates of parties that have dominated Argentine politics.

 After doing much better than expected, the upstart candidate with long sideburns and shaggy hair who gained notoriety and a rockstar-like following by angrily ranting against the “political caste” is now a real contender for the presidency.

-In Brazil, Jair Bolsonaro was president from 2019 to 2022, and had a similar anti-left and anti-social justice orientation.
-Right-wing populists are also making inroads with a tough-on-crime message, most notably in El Salvador, where the popularity of President Nayib Bukele has soared amid a crackdown on gangs that has led to human-rights abuses.

-If he were to win “my allies would be the United States and Israel,” Millei said, adding he would move Argentina’s embassy in Israel from Tel Aviv to Jerusalem, following in Trump’s footsteps.

 With around 97% of polling locations reporting, Milei had around 30% of the total vote, according to official results.
-The candidates in the main opposition coalition, United for Change, were at 28% and the governing Union for the Homeland coalition had 27%.
+The candidates in the main opposition coalition, United for Change, were at 28% and the current governing coalition, Union for the Homeland, had 27%.

 In order to win the vote in two months, Milei would have to increase his share of the nation’s votes by 15%, a high hurdle even in a nation where voters tend to favor candidates they see as winners.